{Eat on the Cheap} Healthy Eating on a Budget

 MyKudos to you for making two great decisions eating clean and trying not to go into debt doing so.
 The envelope system, by Dave Ramsey, is such a wonder tool that has helped me reshape how I think about money.
 Truthfully, it may take a few visits to the grocery store for you to figure out exactly how much goes into your grocery envelope.
 My latest goal that I have implemented into my own life is to set realistic goals.
 Once you figure out how much is realistic to spend for your budget, lifestyle, and family size, then you are really to maintain a consistent amount every check.

 My second recommendation would be to plan your meals on a weekly basis and make a grocery list based on the meals you plan to cook.
 There are a number of sources that provide recipes to help you eat cleaner by planning your meals in advanced.
-Choose My Plate is a government website that helps you plan motivational menus on a 2000 calorie diet, provides tips to help you save, and suggests foods that are great for your diet.
-Here is an example of a sample menu for the week.
-Another great source is Pinterest, which is filled with thousands of recipes from people across the web who share similar tastes and goals as you.
-Now that you have an idea of what you want to prepare for the week, then it is time to make the all important grocery list.
-I really like this grocery list from MomAgendga and I recommend never stepping into a grocery store without a completed list.
+Pinterest is a great free source that is filled with thousands of recipes from people across the web who share similar tastes and goals as you.
+Once you have an idea of what you want to prepare for the week, then it is time to make the all important grocery list.
+I recommend never stepping into a grocery store without a completed list.

 Other tips to consider: